 Withdrawal and Cancellations

 F-1/J-1 students who wish to withdraw or cancel are REQUIRED to meet with a BIO Advisor BEFORE taking any step to withdraw or cancel enrollment.
-All withdrawals or cancellations for F-1/J-1 international students must be submitted via CalCentral.
+All withdrawals or cancellations for F-1/J-1 international students MUST be submitted via CalCentral.
 Berkeley International Office must approve all withdrawals.

 If BIO approval is received prior to the withdrawal/cancellation, BIO can end the current F-1/ J-1 indicating an "Authorized Withdrawal."
 Authorized withdrawal carries no negative impact on future immigration status.
 Authorized Withdrawal allows F-1 students a 15-day grace period during which time they would be able to stay lawfully in the U.S. and prepare for departure or transfer to another U.S. institution.
 J-1 students have a 30 day grace period for exit.
 The grace periods for exit begin either from the effective date of the withdrawal or cancellation.